hossain-khan/github-stats/README.md

 #### What it is ✔️
 - ✅ It can show you PR statistics for PRs created by specific author/contributor of a repository
 - ✅ It can generate CSV for the PR stats which can be used in Google Sheets or alike to generate charts
+- ✅ It can also generate basic chart/graph using Google Chart to visual respresentation of data
 ##### Limitation
-- 🏋️ It does not collect stats in parallel to avoid GitHub API rate-limit and adds delay between API calls
+- 🏋️ It does not collect stats in parallel to avoid GitHub API rate-limit and adds delay between API calls, resulting in longer wait time for larger date span with lot of PRs.
 - 🏋️ It is **NOT** able to accurately compute PR review time due to many complexities.
 The review time is provided for informational purpose only.
 - 🔐 The generated API token must have access to repository and user in the orginization, otherwise all API request will fail.